epicenter of Greek myths and legends

 Day 8 transfer: from Loutraki beach to your central Athens hotel, with bikes and luggage

-Bike gear: 2 water bottles, helmet, handlebar pouch, odometer, lock, rear rack on request,.
-For hygienic purposes we encourage you to bring your own helmet.
+Bike gear: 2 water bottles, helmet, handlebar pouch, odometer, lock, rear rack on request.

 Bike tools: hand pump, patch kit, tire irons, spare tube, multi-tool.
 One set per group.